Radar speed sign: U.S. federal standards

 Driver comprehension may improve when the Vehicle Speed Feedback Sign is mounted on the same support below the Speed Limit (R2-1) sign.

 Vehicle Speed Feedback Signs are appropriate for use with advisory speed signs and with temporary signs in temporary traffic control zones.”

-In Minnesota’s case their Department of Transportation got very specific.
+In Minnesota's case their Department of Transportation got very specific.
 Too exhaustive to repeat here, it nevertheless addresses specific static sign color based on application, flash rates and activation speeds for violator alerts etc. In addition, a Minimum Product Specification is attached to the document.

 It is widely believed in the industry that the new revision of the Federal MUTCD will much more specifically address these devices and will most likely grandfather in non-compliant existing signs for some reasonable period of time.

-Other uses

-Based on a modified radar speed sign, a speed sign for scheduling vehicles to the green signal ahead was installed in 15th Ave, at East Kessler Blvd, Longview, Washington.